 According to Dr. Ehsan, there are people working in different pharmacies or medical stores in our country who have neither a degree nor training.
 When people go to hospitals or medical stores to get various medicines or equipment, no one gives them proper guidance.
 She believes that a change is required, and has taken her first step towards this change.
 Talented and hardworking women like Dr. Ehsan are an example to the whole society.

 Things have improved drastically in Pakistan.
 Women like Dr. Ehsan are breaking stereotypes and proving to the world that they can do absolutely anything.

 A small yet significant portion of society does encourage women’s empowerment.
-Such appreciation encourages those women that have to financially support their family.
-Among those inspirational women that are working tirelessly to support their family is also Haya Faisal.
+Such appreciation encourages those women that have to financially support their families.
+Among those inspirational women that are working tirelessly to support their families is also Haya Faisal.

 Another prominent example of women’s empowerment in Pakistan is Zahida Kazmi.
 The 53-year-old from Islamabad works as a taxi driver.
 Government and society must encourage these women who are trying to improve their financial or economic standing.